matisku/ansible-teamcity-agent/README.md

 ----------------

 This role was created in 2016 by Mateusz Trojak for [Brainly](http://www.brainly.com).
-We are using this role for company CI automation with easy failover mechanism.
+We are using this role for company CI automation with easy scaling if needed.